solana-labs/solana-program-library/docs/src/token.md

 have a balance of zero to be closed.

 ### Non-Fungible tokens
-An NTF is simply a token type where only a single token has been minted.
+An NFT is simply a token type where only a single token has been minted.

 ## Wallet Integration Guide
 This section describes how to integrate SPL Token support into an existing